 Maple

-Maple is the most common type of wood you will find acoustic cellos made out of.
-There are 120 different types of maple around the world.
-The colors range from pale brown that is almost white to deep reddish browns.
-The grain pattern is curly, wavy, or quilted.
+Maple is the most common wood for acoustic cellos.
+There are 120 types of maple globally.
+The colors range from pale brown, almost white, to deep reddish browns.
+The grain can be curly, wavy, or quilted.

 Basswood